mridulrb/Integrating-Watson-Assistant-with-Whatsapp/README.md

 9. All is set.
 Now the Assistant is integrated with WhatsApp through Twilio.
 From your device, send a WhatsApp message to the WhatsApp sandbox number and you will receive the assistant's response. <br/>
 ![9](https://user-images.githubusercontent.com/12492961/118401334-572e9980-b676-11eb-93eb-d9e6dfc8e119.jpg)

 In this tutorial, you were able to successfully integrate your Watson Assistant with WhatsApp through Twilio.
 Since this is a tutorial, we were using WhatsApp-Twilio sandbox to show you how this integration work.
 If you want to use WhatsApp-Twilio with the Assistant for a real use case, then you will need to have a premium Twilio Account, a Facebook Business Manager ID and apply for permission.
 You can find more information about this [here](https://cloud.ibm.com/docs/assistant?topic=assistant-deploy-whatsapp).
+You can also check out the video for this tutorial [here](https://www.youtube.com/watch?v=UtB2klF1h7c).